‘American Horror Story’ Season 7 Teaser Photo Reveals Very Creepy Creature

 “We don’t have actors playing them.
 You’ll see them on television.
 The first 10 minutes of the season, this season, takes place in a very eerie macabre way on election night and there’s something terrible that happens in the lives of our characters on election night as they’re watching it all go down.
 Which in itself was a horror story, so it’s like a horror story upon a horror story.”

-Murphy also told The Hollywood Reporter that Season 7 will help bring to light some groups who feel marginalized by the Trump administration.
+Murphy also told The Hollywood Reporter that Season 7 would help bring to light some groups who feel marginalized by the Trump administration.

 “All of the stuff that I’m developing now is going to be about illuminating and highlighting people who don’t have a voice in our culture — people who are ignored by the current administration and who are afraid and feel terrorized that their lives are going to be taken away.
 I’m interested not just in writing about those people but also in using my financial means to give back to them as well.”

 Two major cast members have been lined up for Season 7, and they are the two American Horror Story mainstays, Sarah Paulson and Evan Peters.
-Paulson and Peters are the only actors to appear in all six seasons of American Horror Story, including Murder House, Asylum, Coven, Freak Show, Hotel and Roanoke.
+Paulson and Peters are the only actors to appear in all six seasons of American Horror Story, including Murder House, Asylum, Coven, Freak Show, Hotel, and Roanoke.
 Billy Eichner and Billie Lourd will also be making their respective American Horror Story debuts with Season 7.
 Lourd previously worked with Murphy on the Fox TV series, Scream Queens.

 With filming beginning in June, American Horror Story fans should probably expect more imagery to come out in the months to come.
 Last season, Murphy and company experimented with not revealing any plot or character details before the premiere, though Season 7 promotion has already been more open and active.